Physical Therapy (PT)

 - 150/150/4 GRE score

 Individual schools may have specific requirements.
-Check the website of schools that you are particularly interested in applying to.
+Check the website of schools to which you are particularly interested in applying.